bahakarakaya/RAG-assistant/README.md

 This project implements a Retrieval-Augmented Generation (RAG) assistant that can answer questions based on the content of a PDF file that you upload.
 The application is built with a Streamlit interface, utilizing OpenAI for language modeling and embeddings, Langchain to streamline the creation of the RAG pipeline and Pinecone for efficient vector storage and retrieval.

+#### Follow the link for live demo: https://rag-assistant-baa.streamlit.app/

 ## Technologies Used

 *   **Streamlit:** For creating the interactive web application.